benjamin-i-thompson/Alien-Invasion/README.md

 alien_invasion.py is the main program.

 Both .bmp files will need to be installed and put into an 'images' folder in the workspace.
+If you choose to place them in a different folder or folder name, you will need to update the ship.py and alien.py files.
+Changes can be made to line 18 in ship.py (self.image = pygame.image.load('Alien-Invasion/images/ship.bmp')) and line 16 in alien.py (self.image = pygame.image.load('Alien-Invasion/images/alien.bmp')).

 # Modifications